 Every urbanized area with a population of more than 50,000 must have a designated Metropolitan Planning Organization (MPO) for transportation to qualify for federal highway or transit assistance.
 The United States Department of Transportation (USDOT) relies on the MPOs to ensure that highway and transit projects that use federal funds are products of a credible planning process and meet local priorities.
 USDOT will not approve federal funding for urban highway and transit projects unless they are on the MPO's program.
 Thus, the MPO's role is to develop and maintain the necessary transportation plan for the area to assure that federal funds support these locally developed plans.
 The MPOs have also been given the responsibility to involve the public in this process through expanded citizen participation efforts.
-The Southwest Michigan Planning Commission (SWMPC) was designated by the Governor in 1981 to serve as the MPO for the Michigan portions of the South Bend urbanized area and Elkhart Urbanized Area.
+The Southwest Michigan Planning Commission is the MPO for the Benton Harbor St. Joseph Urbanized area, designated by the Governor in 1981.